-The James Buchanan Fellowship was last awarded in Fall 2022 and is no longer available for incoming MA Economics students.
-Please see information on the new Economics MA Fellowship, now accepting applications from incoming students for the Fall 2023 admission cycle.
+The James Buchanan Fellowship is no longer available for incoming MA Economics students.
+The last award was made in Fall 2022.
+For those interested in current funding, please see information on the new Economics MA Fellowship.

 Interested in a career at the intersection of public policy and economics?
 Consider applying to the Mercatus MA Fellowship.
 This is a two-year graduate research assistantship program for students pursing a master’s degree in economics at George Mason University who are interested in a career in policy.